-Size is determined by the maximum diameter of the equatorial section.
+Size is determined by the maximum diameter of the equatorial section or by weight.

-The minimum size is 30 mm.
+The minimum size shall be 40 mm or 100 grams.

-To ensure uniformity in size, the range in size between produce in the same package shall not exceed 5 mm in "Extra" Class and 10 mm in Classes I and II (if sized).
+To ensure uniformity in size, the range between produce in the same package shall not exceed: